awsdocs/aws-lambda-developer-guide/doc_source/API_ListVersionsByFunction.md

 # ListVersionsByFunction<a name="API_ListVersionsByFunction"></a>

-List all versions of a function\.
-For information about the versioning feature, see [AWS Lambda Function Versioning and Aliases](https://docs.aws.amazon.com/lambda/latest/dg/versioning-aliases.html)\.
+Lists all versions of a function\.
+For information about versioning, see [AWS Lambda Function Versioning and Aliases](https://docs.aws.amazon.com/lambda/latest/dg/versioning-aliases.html)\.

 ## Request Syntax<a name="API_ListVersionsByFunction_RequestSyntax"></a>